 Many writers around the globe have difficulty finding a medium where they can express themselves in the written form.
 International Policy Digest strives to offer a voice to these concerned citizens.
 Because International Policy Digest does not seek to represent any one ideology our many contributors pen articles that seeks to shed light on little known or much discussed stories that either have regional or global significance.

-Originally launched in 2011 as a personal blog of John Lyman, the Editor-in-Chief of International Policy Digest, he realized that this platform had an opportunity to grow and prosper in the new media environment.
+Originally launched in 2011 as a personal blog of John Lyman, the Editor-in-Chief, he realized that this platform had an opportunity to grow and prosper in the new media environment.
 What started out with just a few readers from around the United States, International Policy Digest has developed a significant base of readership in over 195 countries.
-As we enter the final month of 2012, the goal of International Policy Digest will be to continue to cultivate an online following and provide a forum for writers from all over the globe.